 Mediations Online or by Telephone

 We understand that the current environment is full of uncertainty as clients and lawyers adjust to increased remote working and reluctance to attend in-person meetings.
-Online and telephone mediations can help you continue with business as usual and progress your litigation matters to a negotiated settlement.
+Online and telephone mediation can help you continue with business as usual and progress your litigation matters to a negotiated settlement.
 Please note this service has no additional cost.

 Read our FAQ's below for more information.